+If you’re penalized for violations totaling less than 4 points, the person can appeal the penalties with a petition to DPPPS.
+The appeal must be filed within 30 days of the issuance of the notice of the points assessment.
 If you’re penalized for violations totaling 4 points or greater, the appeal goes to the Office of Motor Vehicle Hearings (OMVH).
 During this appeal, you can still drive, but the device must remain in your vehicle.

 What Happens if I Violate the Ignition Interlock Device Program in South Carolina?

-Tampering with IID or Obstructing Camera – Tampering with an IID or obstructing or obscuring the camera lens is a misdemeanor.
-The penalty is a fine up to $500, jail up to 30 days, or both.
+- Tampering with IID or Obstructing Camera – Tampering with an IID or obstructing or obscuring the camera lens is a misdemeanor.
+The penalty is a fine of up to $500, jail up to 30 days, or both.

-Asking Someone Else to Blow Into IID – If a person with an Ignition Interlock Device Restricted License asks someone else to blow into an IID to start the vehicle, the crime is a misdemeanor.
-The penalty is a fine up to $500, jail up to 30 days, or both.
+- Asking Someone Else to Blow Into IID – If a person with an Ignition Interlock Device Restricted License asks someone else to blow into an IID to start the vehicle, the crime is a misdemeanor.
+The penalty is a fine of up to $500, jail up to 30 days, or both.

-Blowing Into an IID for a Restricted Driver – Starting an ignition interlock device for someone with an Ignition Interlock Device Restricted License is a misdemeanor.
-The penalty is a fine up to $500, jail up to 30 days, or both.
+- Blowing Into an IID for a Restricted Driver – Starting an ignition interlock device for someone with an Ignition Interlock Device Restricted License is a misdemeanor.
+The penalty is a fine of up to $500, jail up to 30 days, or both.

 Can I Drive a Work Vehicle if I am in the IID Program?

 The answer is that it “depends.”
 There is an exception to allow you to drive an employer’s vehicle without an Ignition Interlock Device in certain situations.
 The driving must be required in the course and scope of employment, and the use must be solely for the employer’s business purposes.
 This exception doesn’t apply to someone who is self-employed or who is employed by a member of the person’s household or immediate family.
 The person must keep the DMV form pertaining to this employer vehicle authorization with him or her at all times while driving the employer’s vehicle.

-DUI Attorneys in Charleston
+DUI Defense Attorneys in Charleston